tuvok302/TAS_Replay/README.md

 # ARDUINO TAS REPLAY DEVICE

-This contains the code to load onto the arduino after the hardware has been setup and configured to use this.
-Contains the serial transfer code to transfer files from a windows desktop, as well as the writeup document.
-This assumes you already have the cable necessary to connect your arduino to your console, and can use the scripts in https://github.com/dwangoac/TASBot-Projects/tree/master/Dump_Scripts to generate .r16m and .r08 files.
-For further information on those, please check in writeup/tex/TASReplay.tex and compile it into a PDF.
+Included:

+- Code to load onto the arduino once it has been configured to use it
+- The serial transfer code to transfer files from a Windows desktop
+- The writeup document

+Required:

+- A cable to connect your arduino to your console
+- The scripts to generate .r16m and .r08 files found [here](https://github.com/dwangoac/TASBot-Projects/tree/master/Dump_Scripts)

-NESTASReplay.png and SNESTASReplay.png have the wiring information for the NES and SNES controller cables respectively.
+*For further information, compile writeup/tex/TASReplay.tex as a PDF or check NESTASReplay.png or SNESTASReplay.png for wiring information for the respective NES and SNES controller cables.*

 ## Getting started

+*NOTE: Everything has been designed to run on an Arduino Uno or an Uno clone.*

-Open the .ino file in the arduino IDE and upload to the arduino.
-Everything was designed to run on an arduino uno or uno clone.
+1. Open the .ino file in the arduino IDE and upload to the Arduino.

-Compile tasSerialTransfer after updating the COM port in main.cpp, and for NES playback:
+2. Compile tasSerialTransfer after updating the COM port in main.cpp
+> For NES Playback:
 ```
 tasSerialTransfer.exe "LOCATION OF .r08 file" NES
 ```
-for SNES playback:
+> For SNES playback:
 ```
 tasSerialTransfer.exe "LOCATION OF .r16m file" SNES
 ```

-Sit back and watch your game of choice beat itself!
+3. Sit back and watch your game of choice beat itself!